 Following a joint project with the Astra Village Museum from Sibiu, the real estate business saw an opportunity to expand and promote business through the idea of building traditional houses for cheap prices with imported materials.

 While the real estate business profits from building poor imitations of traditional houses in the idea that they are “passing on the tradition”, many of the original houses with historical value are abandoned and left to deteriorate.

-To understand the dynamics of rural communities and how history has affected their evolution – read here The Romanian village.
+To understand the dynamics of rural communities and their evolution throughout history, go here The Romanian village.